zaftnotameni/djam8/README.md

 - Basecode is allowed
 - You are allowed to used premade assets (including third-party assets you have the right to use)
 - You can work Solo or in a Team.
 There is no limit to the amount of members you can have in a team.

+## Game

+-[] Orbit is decaying, player must fix the ship to keep it going -[x] Movement inside ship is left-right only
+-[x] Movement outside ship is 4-way jetpack
+-[] Interactible "devices" inside become defective from time to time -[] Interactible "hull" outside become defective from time to time -[] Player moves near a defect (inside) and interacts to fix -[] Player moves near a defect (outside) and interacts to fix

 ## Adding Audio